Helen Keller

 The Problem: Vitamin A Deficiency

-Vitamin A deficiency is one of the most common causes of preventable blindness in children and significantly contributes to increased child mortality.
-An estimated 190 million children under the age of five are affected by vitamin A deficiency each year.
+Vitamin A deficiency is a leading cause of preventable childhood blindness and a major contributor to child mortality.
+An estimated ~190 million children under five are affected each year.
+WHO classifies vitamin A deficiency as a public‑health problem when defined prevalence thresholds are exceeded.

 Approach